AtherCorrea/ForgeSec/README.md

 # 🧬 ForgeSec — Cybersecurity Engineering Platform

-**ForgeSec** is a modular cybersecurity engineering platform designed to simulate, study, and evolve the architecture of modern defensive systems — from theory to practical validation.
+**ForgeSec** is a modular cybersecurity engineering platform designed to engineer, validate, and evolve modern defensive systems from first principles.

 This is not a repository of tools or tutorials.
 It's a long-term, high-fidelity technical portfolio that documents how real security engineering works — across simulation, detection, infrastructure, adversarial testing, and eventually automation and AI.